JdotCarver/MHWS-MultiDetect/README.md

   <br />

 ## License & Community Use
-- 🆓 This project is free to use, fork, modify, and improve for any open-source or private mod that benefits from better state awareness.
+- 🆓 This project is free to use, fork, modify, and improve for any open-source or private mod that benefits from better situation state awareness.
 - 💡 If the mod is open-source, integration is extremely simple.
 I took extra care to make the code as readable as could be so that even beginners could lend a hand. :)

   <br />